 Reviewer for: Marine Biology, Journal of Plankton Research, Bioinvasions Records

-I am currently working on an exciting project as a Postdoctoral Research Fellow at the San Francisco State University Estuary & Ocean Science Center (formerly Rombeg Tiburon Center) with Dr. Wim Kimmerer.
-This project will utilize my experience in zooplankton ecology, identification and molecular biological methods to reveal the invisible contributors to the diets of threatened fishes in the San Francisco Estuary using next-generation sequencing techniques.
-Thanks to Sea Grant and the Delta Science Fellows program for this exciting opportunity, and thanks to the State and Federal Contractors Water Agency (SFCWA) for funding my work.
+I am continuing my work on exciting projects as a Researcher at the San Francisco State University Estuary & Ocean Science Center with Dr. Wim Kimmerer.
+Our current project will utilize my experience in zooplankton ecology, plankton identification, and molecular biological methods to reveal the prey that are important to copepods in the San Francisco Estuary using next-generation sequencing techniques.
 Stay tuned, I will be very active in the San Francisco Estuary research community over the next few years - and hopefully beyond!

 In the Oceanography department at UH Manoa I studied the role of copepod nauplii in marine ecosystems, including their response to storm events in Kane'ohe Bay, Hawaii.
 My work will give us a better understanding of how important nauplii are as grazers of algae and whether they can have an impact on their prey populations(See Pubs & Presentations - Jungbluth et al 2017 MEPS).
 Using a novel DNA-based technique that I developed during my master's degree (See Pubs & Presentations- Jungbluth et al. 2013), I could estimate the abundance or biomass of nauplii by species.
 This was not possible in a diverse ecosystem when armed with only a microscope and no species-specific larval-identifying characteristics.

 I also have worked with Dr. Eric Vetter at Hawaii Pacific University on a short-term, collaborative project describing the molecular-taxonomic diversity of larval invertebrate species present near the abyssal seafloor.
-Stay tuned for exciting discoveries of new genetic diversity at the bottom of the sea!
+My work on that project was published in PeerJ:

 A large portion of my dissertation focused on plankton dynamics in a large, productive subtropical embayment on Oahu, Hawaii, so I have spent a lot of time on a 12-foot Boston Whaler, rain or shine, collecting my precious zooplankton to look at what lies below the surface.
 But I also love ship-based research, and have been lucky enough to spend over 80 days at sea on 5 different ships with scientists from many countries getting to contribute to studies on zooplankton around the worlds oceans.
 Thankfully I do NOT get seasick!